oracle/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

     ```
     The native executable, named _fortune_, is created in the _build/native/nativeCompile_ directory.

-4. Run the application from the native executable:
+4. Run the native executable:

     ```shell
     ./fortune/build/native/nativeCompile/fortune
     ```
+    The application starts and prints a random quote.

+To see the benefits of running your application as a native executable, `time` how long it takes and compare the results with running as a Java application.

 You can customize the plugin.
 For example, change the name of the native executable and pass additional parameters to the plugin in the _build.gradle_ file, as follows: